What causes cellulite?

 However, fried/trans fats, specifically, are downright evil for the health of your legs - not to mention heart disease, arthritis and other degenerative diseases.

-Cellulite cause #10: Xenoestrogens
+Cellulite cause #10: Xenoestrogens, microplastics and ‘forever chemicals’

-Xenoestrogens from BPA, phthalates, PVC and other plastic chemicals are already important as a cause of cellulite (and cancer) and will be even more important in the future, given that even ice/water in places like the Himalayas, Antarctica or the Mariana Trench contain microplastics.
+And will be even more important in the future, given that even ice/water in places like the Himalayas, Antarctica or the Mariana Trench contain microplastics.

 Cellulite cause #11: Pregnancy